Future in Mind Declaration

 Promoting, protecting and improving our children and young people’s mental health and wellbeing

-NHS Corby Clinical Commissioning Group (CCG) is working with NHS Nene Clinical Commissioning Group and other local partners across the NHS, local authority public health, children’s services, education and youth justice sectors and voluntary and community sectors to develop Local Transformation Plans for delivering improvements in children and young people’ s mental health and wellbeing in Northamptonshire over the next 5 years.
+NHS Corby Clinical Commissioning Group (CCG) is working together with local partners across the NHS, local authority public health, children’s services, education and youth justice sectors and voluntary and community sectors to develop Local Transformation Plans for delivering improvements in children and young people’s mental health and wellbeing in Northamptonshire over the next five years.

 The CCG will take guidance and approval from NHS England Specialised Commissioning and the local Health and Wellbeing Board in developing a vision for the future - to ensure that every child or young person gets the help they need when and where they need it.

 In October 2018 following collaboration with other local organisations we submitted a refresh of the Local Future in Mind Transformation Plan and following feedback and approval from NHS England.

 The Transformation Plan is in the process of undergoing review and sign off from the Northamptonshire Health and Wellbeing Board, which is expected to take place in November 2018.
 It will also be presented to the Board’s Prevention Concordat in January 2019.

 We are continuing to deliver against our 2018/19 Transformation plan and currently have a pathway that delivers a full range of services to the C&YP with mental and emotional health and wellbeing needs.
 The next phase for 2019/20 and beyond is to: